thdal/MosaiqueRAT/README.md

 3. Disable AV or Windows Defender if its is necesary.
 3. Launch Mosaique and generate the stub(client) without any installation.

+## About

+Mosaique version uploaded is totaly unstable and contain a long list of bug, I'm sorry in advance, I don't work full-time on it. if you have any recommendations or if you find any bugs please report them to me I thank you for your support.

+with kind regards

+Thdal

 ## Licence

 Mosaique is distributed under the MIT License.
 Thanks to QuasarRAT, njRAT, DarkComet for inspiration.